Richard Courant: Biography

 Courant's name is also attached to the finite element method, with his numerical treatment of the plain torsion problem for multiply-connected domains, published in 1943.

-This method is now one of the ways to solve partial differential equations numerically.
+This method is now one of the standard ways to solve partial differential equations numerically.
 Courant is a namesake of the Courant–Friedrichs–Lewy condition and the Courant minimax principle.

 Courant was an elected member of both the American Philosophical Society (1953) and the United States National Academy of Sciences (1955).
-In 1965, the Mathematical Association of America recognized his contributions to Mathematics with their Award for Distinguished Service to Mathematics.
+In 1965, the Mathematical Association of America recognized his contributions with its Award for Distinguished Service to Mathematics.

 Courant died of a stroke in New Rochelle, New York on January 27, 1972, aged 84.

 Perspective on mathematics

 Commenting upon his analysis of experimental results from in-laboratory soap film formations, Courant explained why the existence of a physical solution does not obviate mathematical proof.
 Here is a quote from Courant on his mathematical perspective:

 Empirical evidence can never establish mathematical existence–nor can the mathematician's demand for existence be dismissed by the physicist as useless rigor.
 Only a mathematical existence proof can ensure that the mathematical description of a physical phenomenon is meaningful.